svtk/AtomicKotlinCourse/Functional Programming/Recursion/Exercise 3/task.md

 Both cities Manchester and Leeds are reachable from Liverpool, while Dublin isn't.
 The path from Liverpool to Leeds goes via Manchester.
+Thus, `City.getAllReachable` for Liverpool should return the set of three cities: Liverpool, Manchester, Leeds.